jdoiro3/mkdocs-multirepo-plugin/README.md

 > Notes:
 > - You will also need to have `plugins` and `packages` the parent repo uses installed within your local `venv`.
-> - See documentation on the [set](https://git-scm.com/docs/git-sparse-checkout#Documentation/git-sparse-checkout.txt-emsetem) git command for `sparse-checkout` if you are confused with what `dirs` can contain.
+> - See documentation on the [set](https://git-scm.com/docs/git-sparse-checkout#Documentation/git-sparse-checkout.txt-emsetem) git command for `sparse-checkout` if you are confused with what `paths` can contain.

 ```yml
 plugins: